MissStrong/ICS34U_Quad_1_2020-2021/ICS4U/Days 05-06/Note 1 - One Dimensional Arrays.md

 To get the length of an array, use `arrayName.length`.
 The reason it's `length` and not `length()` is that `length` is an attribute, not a method.
 You'll learn about this in more detail in a later lesson.

-Since the index of first element is 0, the loop starts with 0 as the value of `i`.
-In the second iteration, `i` is 1; in the third iteration, `i` is 2; and so on until `i` is the last index of the array.
+In Java, the index of the first element of every array is 0.
+In the first iteration, `i` is 0; in the second iteration, `i` is 1; in the third iteration, `i` is 2; and so on until `i` is the last index of the array.

 The last index is `arrayName.length - 1` since the first index is 0, which is why `<` is used in the condition instead of `<=`.
 Alternatively, you could write `i <= arrayName.length - 1` as the condition, but it's not as nice looking as `i < arrayName.length`.

-The more modern way of iterating through an array in Java is to use an **enhanced *for* loop**.
+Another way of iterating through an array in Java is to use an **enhanced `for` loop**.

-It would look something like this for an array of Strings:
+It would look something like this for an array of strings:

 ```java
 for (String elem : array) {